gclancy121/message-board-api/README.md

 --- Posts Endpoints ---
 [GET] - /posts: Allows users to access all posts.

+[GET] - /posts/post-num/:id: Fetch the number of posts made by a specific user via ID.

 [GET] - /posts/:post_id: Allows users to access a specific post using the post ID.